Alternating Row Colors Design pattern

 • Use when the content of each column is often of similar nature

-• Use when there a multiple lines for each row
+• Use when there are multiple lines for each row

 • Use when the height of each row varies